ajiteshgogoi/touchbase/src/content/blog/communicating-needs.md

 -   **Stay Calm:** Stay calm and avoid getting defensive.
 -   **Reiterate Your Needs:** Reiterate your needs clearly and respectfully.
 -   **Set Boundaries:** Set boundaries and enforce them if necessary.
--   **Seek Support:** Seek support from trusted friends, family members, or a therapist.
+-   **Seek Support:** Seek support from trusted friends, family members or a therapist.
 -   **Example:** "I understand that you may not agree with my needs, but they are important to me.
-I'm willing to work with you to find a solution that works for both of us, but I need you to respect my boundaries."
+I"m willing to work with you to find a solution that works for both of us, but I need you to respect my boundaries".

 ### 9. Practice Active Listening

 Active listening is essential for understanding the other person's perspective and responding in a way that shows you've heard them.

 -   **Pay Attention:** Focus on the speaker and avoid distractions.
--   **Show That You're Listening:** Use verbal and nonverbal cues to show you're engaged, such as nodding, smiling, and saying things like "I see" or "Tell me more."
+-   **Show That You're Listening:** Use verbal and nonverbal cues to show you're engaged, such as nodding, smiling and saying things like "I see" or "Tell me more".
 -   **Provide Feedback:** Paraphrase what the speaker has said to ensure you understand their message.
 -   **Defer Judgement:** Avoid interrupting or judging the speaker.
 -   **Respond Appropriately:** Respond in a way that shows you understand and respect the speaker's perspective.

 ### 10. Be Patient and Persistent

 Communicating your needs is an ongoing process.
-Be patient and persistent, and don't give up if you don't see results immediately.
+Be patient and persistent and don't give up if you don't see results immediately.

 -   **Consistency is Key:** Consistently communicate your needs over time.
 -   **Celebrate Small Victories:** Celebrate small victories and acknowledge progress.